Japan ATM Withdrawal Guide 2026: Fees, Limits, Cash Tips & Best Cards

 Is Wise good for Japan?

 Yes.
 Wise is one of the easiest global travel-card options for Japan because it uses transparent conversion pricing and the mid-market exchange rate.
-Just remember that ATM allowances are limited, so withdraw sensibly rather than constantly.
+Just remember the ATM allowance changed on 1 May 2026 and now varies by issuing country, so check yours in-app and withdraw sensibly rather than constantly.

 Is Up Bank good for Japan?